Dengue

 Dengue in Guadeloupe

 As of 14 November 2024, the French department of Guadeloupe health authorities declared a dengue epidemic on the island.
 As of 27 October 2024, the Pan American Health Organization (PAHO) reported 7,265 cases during 2024 with DENV-2 and DENV-3 circulating.
-Please see our dengue in brief article for further details on dengue.
+Please see our Topics in Brief article for further details on dengue.

 Dengue in Burkina Faso

 As of 15 November 2024, a total of 89,728 dengue cases (91 deaths) have been reported in all 13 regions during 2024.
 The Center region has reported 51% of cases.
 DENV-1 and DENV-3 viruses have been identified.
-Please see our dengue in brief article for further details on dengue.
+Please see our Topics in Brief article for further details on dengue.

 Dengue in Cape Verde

 As of 15 November 2024, a total of 35,230 dengue cases (5 deaths) have been reported since the start of 2024.
 DENV-1 and DENV-3 viruses have been detected.
 Cases have been from all islands but Santiago Island has been most severely affected with 82% of recorded cases.
-Please see our dengue in brief article for further details on dengue.
+Please see our Topics in Brief article for further details on dengue.